wtcoin/docs-1/source/includes/_events.md

 Event | Description
 ----- | -----------
 *unconfirmed-tx* | Triggered for every new transaction BlockCypher receives before it's confirmed in a block; basically, for every unconfirmed transaction.
-The payload is an unconfirmed [Transaction](#transaction).
+The payload is an unconfirmed [TX](#tx).
 *new-block* | Triggered for every new block added to the blockchain you've selected as your base resource.
 The payload is a [Block](#block).
 *confirmed-tx* | Triggered for every new transaction making it into a new block; in other words, for every first transaction confirmation.
 This is equivalent to listening to the *new-block* event and fetching each transaction in the new [Block](#block).
-The payload is a confirmed [Transaction](#transaction).
+The payload is a confirmed [TX](#tx).
 *tx-confirmation* | Simplifies listening to confirmations on all transactions for a given address up to a provided threshold.
 Sends first the unconfirmed transaction and then the transaction for each confirmation.
 Use the **confirmations** property within the [Event](#event) to manually specify the number of confirmations desired (maximum 10, defaults to 6).
-The payload is a [Transaction](#transaction).
+The payload is a [TX](#tx).
 *double-spend-tx* | Triggered any time a double spend is detected by BlockCypher.
-The payload is the [Transaction](#transaction) that triggered the event; the hash of the transaction that it's trying to double spend is included in its **double_spend_tx** property.
+The payload is the [TX](#tx) that triggered the event; the hash of the transaction that it's trying to double spend is included in its **double_spend_tx** property.

 <aside class="notice">
 Events like <i>unconfirmed-tx</i> can produce a lot of requests.
 To avoid rate-limiting, please <a href="http://accounts.blockcypher.com/">register for a token.</a>